algosup/2024-2025-project-1-fpga-team-8/Documents/technical_specifications.md

 ## 2 - Development environment

 Our team uses multiple machines to work on this project, such as:
-- [NUMBER TO DEFINE] IBM-compatible laptops operating on Windows 11,
+- 2 IBM-compatible laptops operating on Windows 11,
-- [NUMBER TO DEFINE] MacBooks operating on MacOS [VERSION TO DEFINE].
+- 5 MacBooks operating on MacOS Sequoia 15.0.

 As for the IDE, we are using Visual Studio Code.
 Finally, to be able to upload a program to the board we all installed the tool [Apio](https://github.com/FPGAwars/apio/) on our machines.